charleshong3/rewrite-rule-synthesis/main.md

 the authors find that their solution performs better than existing ones in enumeration performance and equivalence checking.
-However, it is notable that for the larger grammars, the tools is unable to scale past 2 or 3 terms---in line with observations from previous works which enumerate terms based on a grammar (albeit with filtering).
+However, it is notable that for the larger grammars, the tools is unable to scale past 2 or 3 terms&mdash;in line with observations from previous works which enumerate terms based on a grammar (albeit with filtering).

 ## Theory Exploration